 - Do I observe my surroundings in great detail?

 - Do I have good communication skills?

 - Do I like to travel?

-According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities in this field are expected to grow at as fast as average in the coming years.
-Since many opportunities in this field are in federal, state, or local government (two out of every five positions in this field are governmental), job security is above average.
+According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities in this field are expected to grow at approximately the national average between the years of 2008 and 2018.
 Working environments include: